 First, determine how much you want to spend on the campaign, your goals, what products you want to advertise, and the keywords you want to target.
 Sponsored brand ads are usually structured with specific keywords in mind.

 How to capture new customers with Amazon sponsored brands – A SellerApp case study

 To help you understand Amazon sponsored brand ads in a better way, let me give you an example of what worked well with one of our clients.

-Our client was an organic coffee brand who wanted to boost their awareness among consumers and get more traffic.
-The company has a range of superior coffee products with some decent traffic to their website.
+Our client was an organic coffee brand that wanted to boost its awareness among consumers and get more traffic.
+The company has a range of superior coffee products with some decent traffic to its website.
 However, this isn’t enough to increase their market share.
 They knew that they should bring Amazon into the equation as it is well-known for its large customer base.
 But, they didn’t know how to do it effectively.
 That’s when they reached out to SellerApp for guidance.